bnf/giddyup/README.md

 During the 'stop' hook, the `current` symlink will point to the previous running release of the application, while during the `start` hook the `current` symlink will point to the new release you're currently deploying.

-## Hook script helpers

-To help you make your hook scripts easier to write, there are some shell functions available to help you on your way.
-To use them, merely add:

-    . /path/to/giddyup/functions.sh

-or

-    . $FUNCS

-at the top of your hook script, and then call away to your heart's content.

 # Error handling